by James Williams

 For most medium-sized cars like sedans, you will need 1 gallon of paint for the primer layer, 3 gallons for the topcoat, and 3 gallons for the clear coat.
 For larger vehicles, 1 and a half gallons of primer is recommended along with 4 gallons for both the topcoat and clear coat.

 This is a must-have and makes your life much easier.
 Masking paper allows you to protect some areas from being painted.
 Whether it is your first time painting or have painted a car before, this tool helps immensely by allowing you to be more efficient with your paint.

 Spray guns are incredibly efficient and helpful, and spray painting is generally recommended when painting a car.
 For a spray gun, you'll want a gun that can convert the paint into the most minute spray particles it can.
 The smaller the particles, the better the finish will look.

 Aside from how well it atomizes, check to see the speed of the spray gun and how well the paint flows as these two factors will affect how smoothly your job goes.

-You will need a suitably powerful air compressor in tandem with your spray gun to properly paint your car.
-Generally, a high power stage 2 air compressor will cover most of your needs and is generally recommended to have in stock.
+You will need a suitably powerful air compressor for painting your car.
+Generally, a high-power stage 2 air compressor will cover most of your needs and is generally recommended to have in stock.
 Remember to keep this tool well maintained and lubricated.

 If you want to ensure the smoothest paint job, you will need sanders and sandpaper.
 Usually, you will want to remove the rust from the metal body as well as smoothen out all the bumps in the chassis.